LorePlant/Landscape_OleaEuropea/README.md

 # Mantel test
 The Mantel test allows to conduct a linear regression analysis between the genetic distance and environmental distance.
 The significance of this regression suggests a Isolation by Environment IBE effect, where individual in ecologically similar locations they are more genetically similar compare to individuals in ecologically diverse locations.

 As first step I'm going to estimate the genetic distance as pairwise FST (WC 1984) among the 27 populations using the R package Hierfstat.
+To run this, I have used a thinned 250Kb version of the vcf file.
 ```
 library("hierfstat")
 pops<-read.table("27_Pops.txt", header=T) #one column table wih pop info for each individual